jazzband/django-polymorphic/README.rst

 No Pretty-Printing of Querysets by default
 ++++++++++++++++++++++++++++++++++++++++++

-In order to improve compatibility with vanilla Django, printing quersets does not use django_polymorphic's pretty printing by default anymore.
+In order to improve compatibility with vanilla Django, printing quersets (__repr__ and __unicode__) does not use django_polymorphic's pretty printing by default anymore.
 To get the old behaviour when printing querysets, you need to replace your model definition:

 >>> class Project(PolymorphicModel):